lucidworks/fusion-doc-builder/README.md

 On the MacOS, when the Docker app is running, the docker whale icon will be present in the top toolbar.
 If it isn't running, launch the Docker app from the Applications folder.
 Clicking on this icon opens the drop-down menu, choose "Open Kitematic"

 > Note: if Kitematic is not already installed, the Docker app will provide a download link.
 Use this to download the .zip file which contains the app.
 The Mac OS security won't allow this app run and it will fail with message that the download is corrupt.
-The workaround [these instructions](https://forums.docker.com/t/kitematic-mac-download-corrupt/9256/8)
+There is a workaround described [here](https://forums.docker.com/t/kitematic-mac-download-corrupt/9256/8)

 ### Windows

 Launch Docker, launch Kitematic.

-## Build fusion-doc-builder image with Kitematic
+## Create fusion-doc-builder, login to container to build the Fusion docs

 1. In the search field, enter fusion-doc-builder.
 1. In the search results, click **Create** on fusion-doc-builder.